Shelly74/Data-Science-Client-Work/README.md

 # Help

 If you find any mistakes or you can't figure out something, raise a question.
 I will get back to you as soon as possible.
-If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration
+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration g.mail :- shellygarg687@gmail.com
 :mag_right: